linkml/linkml/docs/faq/modeling.md

 - mappings allow advanced users to reason over your model.

-Mappings can be established for exact equivalences, close, related, narrow and broad equivalences For more detail on the kinds of mappings (and their mappings to SKOS): https://linkml.io/linkml-model/docs/mappings/)
+Mappings can be established for exact equivalences, close, related, narrow and broad equivalences For more detail on the kinds of mappings (and their mappings to SKOS), see [linkml:mappings](https://w3id.org/linkml/mappings)

 Mappings are an entire optional feature, you can create a schema without any mappings.
-However, we encourage their use, and we encourage adding them *prospectively* as you build our your datamodel, rather than doing this *retrospectively*.
+However, we encourage their use, and we encourage adding them *prospectively* as you build our your data model, rather than doing this *retrospectively*.
 Thinking about mappings will help you think about how your modeling relates to the modeling done by others as part of other databases or standards.

 ## How do I represent relationships in LinkML?